StrangeBeeCorp/docs/docs/thehive/installation/kubernetes.md

 Refer to the official [Cassandra](https://cassandra.apache.org/doc/latest/cassandra/getting-started/production.html) and [Elasticsearch](https://www.elastic.co/docs/deploy-manage/production-guidance/elasticsearch-in-production-environments) documentation to learn how to optimize these values.

-### StorageClasses
+#### Storage configuration

-By default, this chart uses your cluster's default StorageClass to create persistent volumes (PVs).
+By default, this chart uses your cluster's default StorageClass to create PVs.

 You can customize the StorageClass to suit your environment.
 In all cases, whether you use the default or a custom configuration, make sure it meets the following criteria: